with this. Read more about the Cookies used here.

 Wild flowers bloom in spring

-Our grass cutting teams cut around wild flowers, these areas are not cut until around June.
-For example, a verge with daffodils will only be cut after the daffodil season has died down, which is usually around the 3rd cut of the season.
+Our grass cutting teams cut around planted bulbs such as daffodils.
+These areas are not cut until around June, after the daffodil season has died down.
+This is usually around the 3rd cut of the season.
 If we’re informed of an unusual species of wildflower such as an orchid, we will take advice from Council’s Principal Ecologist and amend our mowing programme to avoid harm.

 Private accesses are the property owners responsibility